platform9/Certified-Applications-Catalog/README.md

 For enterprise grade SLAs and fully managed applications that follow the same philosophy, please continue reading below on our Managed Applications Solution which is currently GA.

-## 3. Premium Platform9 Managed Applications Solution
+## 3. Platform9 Fully Managed Applications

 The industry’s only integrated, end-to-end 99.9% SLA spanning both the Kubernetes infrastructure and the application tier.
 Each managed app can be set up as a multi-tenant service across all clusters, or per specific clusters/namespaces.